MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 2. Deploy a consumer and producer application so that we produce and consume messages to/from any site
 3. Produce a backlog of messages
 4. Transfer all messages -regardless on which queue they are- from main site to the dr site

+This scenario will use the [Shovel plugin](https://www.rabbitmq.com/shovel.html) to move messages between clusters.
+To use this plugin we need to set [Per-vhost parameters](https://www.rabbitmq.com/parameters.html#parameter-management).

+## Roles and responsibilities

+In terms of roles and/or permissions we need:

+A **RabbitMQ user** with, at least, the *user tag* [policymaker](https://www.rabbitmq.com/management.html#permissions) with access to the *vhost* in the RabbitMQ  Cluster where we are going to set the shovel.
+This *user tag* allows the user to set [Per-vhost parameters](https://www.rabbitmq.com/parameters.html#parameter-management) required to set up shovel.
+Additionally, we need to grant *user tag* `monitoring` so that this user can check the status of the shovel.
+We can set the shovel in either cluster, the source or the target.
+In this scenario, we have chosen to set the shovel in the source cluster.

+And we also need a **RabbitMQ user** with permissions to [configure](https://www.rabbitmq.com/access-control.html) and [write](https://www.rabbitmq.com/access-control.html) to any queue in the target *vhost* / RabbitMQ Cluster.

+We will automatically create a user (called `br-user`) with the above requirements.
+Therefore, both RabbitMQ Clusters will have at least the `admin`:`admin` user with *user tag* `administrator` and `br-user` with the *user tag* `policymaker`.

 ## Getting started